tomohisaota/fluent-plugin-forward-aws/README.md

 + sns:Publish

 ### Basic configuration
-Use "default" channel for all the log data
+Use "default" channel for all the log data.
 ```
 <match **>
   type forward_aws